ekmett/ad/README.markdown

     Prelude Numeric.AD> take 10 $ diffs sin 1
     [0.8414709848078965,0.5403023058681398,-0.8414709848078965,-0.5403023058681398,0.8414709848078965,0.5403023058681398,-0.8414709848078965,-0.5403023058681398,0.8414709848078965,0.5403023058681398]

-or if your function takes multiple inputs, you can use grads, which returns an 'f-branching stream' of derivatives.
-Somewhat more intuitive answers can be obtained by converting the stream into the polymorphically recursive `Tensors` data type.
-With that we can look at a single 'layer' of the answer at a time:
+or if your function takes multiple inputs, you can use grads, which returns an 'f-branching stream' of derivatives, that you can inspect lazily.
+Somewhat more intuitive answers can be obtained by converting the stream into the polymorphically recursive `Jet` data type.
+With that we can look at a single "layer" of the answer at a time:

 The answer: